Sharp and fast bounds for the Celis-Dennis-Tapia problem: Computational Experiments

 \section{Computational Experiments}

 In this section we report the computational results for the proposed bounds over the set of hard instances selected from the random ones generated in \cite{Burer13} and inspired by \cite{Martinez94}.
 More precisely, in \cite{Burer13} 1000 random instances were generated for each size $n=5,10,20$.
 Some of these instances have been declared hard ones, namely those for which the bound obtained by adding SOC-RLT constraints was not exact.
 In particular, these are 38 instances with $n=5$, 70 instances with $n=10$, and 104 instances with $n=20$.
 Such instances have been made available in {\tt GAMS}, {\tt AMPL}, and {\tt COCOUNT} formats in \cite{Montahner18}.
 We tested our bounds on such instances.
-All tests have been performed on an Intel Core i7 8550U with 16GB of RAM.
+All tests have been performed on an Intel Core i7 running at 1.8 GHz with 16GB of RAM.
 All bounds have been coded in {\tt MATLAB}.
-We computed the following bounds: \begin{itemize} \item {\tt LbDual}, the dual Lagrangian bound computed through Algorithm \ref{algo:1}; \item {\tt LbOneCut}, the bound obtained by adding a single linear cut and computed through Algorithm \ref{algo:2}; \item {\tt LbOneOpt}, the bound obtained by 'optimizing' the added linear cut as indicated in Algorithm \ref{algo:3}; \item {\tt LbTwoCut}, the bound obtained by adding two linear cuts; \item {\tt LbTwoOpt} the bound obtained by selecting two 'optimal' cuts. \end{itemize} $\ $ According to what done in \cite{Anstreicher17,Burer13,Yang16}, an instance is considered to be solved when the relative gap between the lower bound, say $LB$, and the upper bound, say $UB$, is not larger than $10^{-4}$, i.e.,
+We computed the following bounds: \begin{itemize} \item {\tt LbDual}, the dual Lagrangian bound computed through Algorithm \ref{algo:1} with input $X=\mathbb{R}^n$; \item {\tt LbOneCut}, the bound obtained by adding a single linear cut and computed through Algorithm \ref{algo:1} with input $X=\Omega_{\bar{\bf x}}$; \item {\tt LbOneAdj}, the bound obtained by local adjustments of the added linear cut as indicated in Algorithm \ref{algo:3}; \item {\tt LbTwoCut}, the bound obtained by adding two linear cuts; \item {\tt LbTwoAdj} the bound obtained by adjusting the two linear cuts. \end{itemize} $\ $ According to what done in \cite{Anstreicher17,Burer13,Yang16}, an instance is considered to be solved when the relative gap between the lower bound, say $LB$, and the upper bound, say $UB$, is not larger than $10^{-4}$, i.e.,